plaethos09/Devops_Answers/EC2_answers.md

 In summary, public IPs enable external internet access to EC2 instances while private IPs allow secure communication internally between instances and VPC resources based on security groups and routing tables.

-17. How can you access EC2 instances without using a key pair?
+**17. How can you access EC2 instances without using a key pair?
-There are a few ways to access EC2 instances without using a key pair:
+**There are a few ways to access EC2 instances without using a key pair:

 - Session Manager - Provides interactive shell access using AWS CLI without SSH.
 Does not need open inbound ports.